maruchronos/react_native_sample/README.md

-# react_native_sample
+# React Native Sample
 App showing most commons features using React Native.

-The main purpose of this project is have a start point for future projects using React Native.
+The main purpose of this project is to have a start point for future projects using React Native.